|Nutrition Facts (per serving)|

 Cover the carrots with cold water.
 Bring to a boil over high heat.
-Boil hard for 2 minutes, then turn off the heat.
-Let the carrots stand in the hot water for 3 minutes.
+Boil for 5 minutes, then turn off the heat.
+Let the carrots stand in the hot water for another 3 minutes.

-Test a carrot; if it's tender, continue with the recipe.
-If not, let stand 2 to 4 minutes longer.
+Test a carrot.
+If it's tender, continue with the recipe.
+If not, let stand 2 to 4 minutes longer in the hot water.

-When the carrots are tender, add the frozen peas to the carrots in the saucepan and put the pan back on high heat for 2 minutes.
+When the carrots are tender, add the frozen peas to the saucepan and put the pan back on high heat.
+Cook for 2 minutes.

 When the peas are hot, drain the vegetables well and return to the saucepan.

 Add the butter.
-Toss the vegetables in the pan over medium heat to melt.
-Season the peas and carrots to taste.
+Toss the vegetables in the pan over medium heat to melt and coat.
+Season the peas and carrots to taste with salt and pepper.